ONSdigital/eq-questionnaire-validator/README.md

 Running the Ajv server returns either an empty json response when the questionnaire is valid, or a response containing an "errors" key.
 The errors are ordered by their path length and with first error message being the deepest path into the schema and should represent the best match for the questionnaire which has been posted.

 To stop the Ajv server:

-You will need `AJV_VALIDATOR_PORT` set in your .env file to the port the server is running on, then you can run the following:
 ```shell
 make stop-ajv
 ```